stcorp/avl-use-cases/README.rst

   $ jupyter-lab

-Within jupiter-lab select a use case .md file and select 'open as notebook'.
+Within jupyter-lab select a use case .md file and select 'open as notebook'.
 When you then save the opened notebook this will automatically generate a .ipynb file.
 Any modifications in the .md or .ipynb file will be automatically synchronized to the other file.